x-formation/pulsekit/Readme.md

 #### TODO

 * create project on JIRA to track the issues
-* session management (save encrypted user/pass to `~/.pulsecli` to spare the user effort typing it each time)
 * verbose logging, currently the output is PRTG-friendly, which should be made optional (e.g. using `--prtg` flag)
 * `cmd/pulseclid` daemon for watching builds, which will be used for `github.com` bot